Cliv-create/RA-BCS/README.md

 ### Starting up

-Directory containing server.exe must have "secret.txt" and "yt_dlp_path.txt" file.
+Directory containing server.exe must have "config.json" file.
-It should only have 1 line - bot token path to yt_dlp.exe file on your computer.
+If it doesn't exist - config.json will be created in the directory (if no config.json was found)
-Path should not be in "" symbols.
+Path variables should have "\" symbols escaped properly - "\\".

 > WARNING!
 DO NOT SHARE BOT TOKEN ANYWHERE!